Claiming back PPI could help you repay more of what you owe if you're on a Trust Deed. Read more here.Read more

 If sequestration is the solution you decide on, Wilson Andrews Limited will collect and process your personal data to help you with your application.
 The table below specifically explains how and why your personal data will be used so that the services can be provided to you.

-Claims management services will be provided by think2claim, a trading style of All About Money Limited, under the instruction from your Trustee once your Trust Deed has been protected or your Sequestration has been awarded (if Wilson Andrews’ Insolvency Practitioner is appointed as your Trustee).
+Claims management services will be provided by HD Law, under the instruction from your Trustee once your Trust Deed has been protected or your Sequestration has been awarded (if Wilson Andrews’ Insolvency Practitioner is appointed as your Trustee).
 The table below specifically explains how and why your personal data will be used so that the services can be provided to you.

 Websites and marketing

 To help us understand you better and provide you with information about other products which may be suitable and relevant, we will use your personal information to create a profile of you and your circumstances.
 This allows us to provide more relevant, accurate and tailored services to you.
 For example, we may assess your income and expenditure to determine whether you would be eligible for a debt solution through us.
 We believe we have a legitimate interest to do this and that it is not against your rights.

 However, if you don’t want us to profile your personal information this way, to then better enable us to tailor any marketing communications to you, you can contact us to let us know that you wish for your personal data not to be used in this way.

 Reviews and Market Research